Watch this video to understand why the citizens are upset about the recent zoning changes.

 version of it.
 The area outlined in blue is the area that was previously zoned M2.

-It is the old PPG property being leased to Wings Enterprises.
+It is the old PPG property being leased to the smelter developer.
 The zoning classification of M2, General Industrial,

 is the most permissive of the two industrial zonings.
 The other industrial zoning classification is M1, Light Industrial.